matheusd/dcr-split-ticket-matcher/docs/beta.md

 The following list shows the **known** possible ways that participating in a split ticket buying session in the current version of the software can cause problems for your wallet/funds:

-- A malicious participant may use a vote address not assigned to any pool, thus locking your funds for up to 4 months, costing you the transaction fees used;
-- A malicious participant may use a pool subsidy address not controlled by the respective pool, with the same consequences as above;
-- A well connected (in network terms) malicious participant may cause fee drain by publishing transactions in a very specific way;
+- A well connected (in network terms) malicious participant may cause fee drain by publishing transactions in a very specific way (see the doc about [racing fee draing](race-fee-drain.md));
-- Pool fee is fixed at 5% (on mainnet) and 7.5% (on testnet), so if you use a pool with lower fees you'll spend more than what was strictly needed to vote with that pool.
-You cannot use pools with higher fees.

-Lastly, while there are many checks to ensure that the split and ticket transactions are correct, will be successfully published and don't spend more funds than what is required, this is still beta software and there might be bugs or checks missing that allow a malicious matcher or participant to drain funds from you.
+While there are many checks to ensure that the split and ticket transactions are correct, will be successfully published and don't spend more funds than what is required, this is still beta software and there might be bugs or checks missing that allow a malicious matcher or participant to drain funds from you.

 ## Managing current risks